Best Personal Loans in Canada 2021

 Every loan comes with an “interest rate”, an extra amount of money that will be added to your regular payments.
 The interest rate is established so that your lender can earn a profit from your use of their services.
 The percentage they charge varies in accordance with the full amount of the loan, as well as how good your credit is and how much you’re borrowing in the first place.

 So, before you apply, always consider your other general expenses, as a high-interest rate can certainly affect your finances.
 Do you have a mortgage or car loan to pay for?
 What about your other debts?
-Another consideration to take into account has to do with the health of your credit score and interest rate you’ll be given because of it, which we’ll discuss in a moment.
+Another consideration to take into account has to do with your credit score range and interest rate you’ll be given because of it, which we’ll discuss in a moment.

 Fixed vs. Variable Rates